$\rm{A}^{\rm{SAR}}$: $\varepsilon$-Optimal Graph Search for Minimum Expected-Detection-Time Paths with Path Budget Constraints for Search and Rescue (SAR): A* For Search and Rescue ( )

 \subsection{Problem Preliminaries}

-The belief state that represents the probability of the target being at a vertex, $v$, at a time, $t$, given the searcher path, $\sigma$, is denoted as $\bel(v, t \mid\sigma)$.
+The belief state that represents the probability that the target is present and has not been detected at a vertex, $v$, at a time, $t$, given the searcher path, $\sigma$, is denoted as $\bel(v, t \mid\sigma)$.
 Note that the belief state is only affected by subset of the path that occurred before the query time.
 The belief state is initialized as the initial probability distribution over the target location, $p$, at the beginning of the search, i.e., $\forall v \in V, b(v, 1) = p(v)$.
+The belief state is not a probability distribution as the total mass in the belief at any time is the probability that the target has yet to be detected \cite{Pérez-Carabaza_2018}.

 Search targets often move during the search (e.g., ocean drift).
 The motion of the target from one vertex, $v_i$, to another, $v_j$, at a time, $t$, is modelled by $P\left( v_j \mid v_{i}, t\right)$.
 The belief state evolves through time via a motion model,